Follow Natural Life Energy

 Both blending and juicing have their benefits.
 At one time I used to juice, but as I studied the benefits that both had to offer, I felt that blending just offered more.
 Before I get into the reasons I want to point out that making juices out of vegetables and fruits (especially vegetables) from either process should be something we all add to our daily eating routines.

 Many if not most of us do not get enough raw vegetables and fruits in our diets.
-Veggies and fruits are great sources of balanced vitamins and minerals, and fiber, and western diets are lacking in these areas.
+Vegetables and fruits are great sources of balanced vitamins and minerals, and fiber, and western diets are lacking in these areas.

 By making vegetable juices or fruit juices we are able to pack a lot of veggies or fruits in one or two glasses and easily satisfy our daily requirements.
 Please make some raw veggie and fruits juices.
 You will be doing your body and mind a great service.
 Now on to why I prefer blending over juicing.